stg7/restdb/README.md

 * scons
 * g++
 * boost (boost_program_options)
-* all dependencies that [leveldb](https://github.com/google/leveldb) and [mongoose-cpp](https://github.com/Gregwar/mongoose-cpp) have
+* all dependencies that [leveldb](https://github.com/google/leveldb) and [mongoose-cpp](https://github.com/Gregwar/mongoose-cpp) has

 First Start
 -----------
-First you must run:
+First you must run
 > ./prepare.sh

 for downloading all needed thirdparty libs (leveldb and mongoose-cpp)